addonlist/addons-npm-test/README.md

 ## Heroku install

-Additionally, do these things to push your app to Heroku
+Additionally, do these things to push your app to Heroku.
+NOTE: You have to restart your node server as described above (creates addons.json) before running these steps.

 Run this in your terminal once:
 ``` shell